'Vice' Traces Dick Cheney's Ascent From Yale Dropout To Political Power Player

 'Funny Or Die' Creator Adam McKay Takes On The 2008 Economic Crash In 'The Big Short'

 McKay aims to bring the powerful former vice president into the foreground in his new film, Vice, a dark comedy starring Christian Bale.
-The movie combines the work of investigative journalists with some speculation and comedy (McKay also directed Anchorman and The Big Short) to tell the story of Cheney's ascent from Yale dropout, to West Wing operative under former President George W. Bush.
+The movie combines the work of investigative journalists with some speculation and comedy (McKay also directed Anchorman and The Big Short) to tell the story of Cheney's ascent from Yale dropout to West Wing operative under former President George W. Bush.

 "I think a lot of the ways that people like Cheney have gained power is that they rely on us being bored.
 They rely on us looking at what they do and assuming that it's just bureaucracy and who cares?"
 McKay says.
-But, "when you really dig into it, it's very exciting stuff.
+But "when you really dig into it, it's very exciting stuff.
 And it's major stuff that changes the world."

 Interview highlights